unixpickle/net-dump/README.md

 The optional hop_interval argument specifies how frequently net-dump should switch channels.
 This is an integer representing a number of seconds.
 By default, the hop interval is set to 5 seconds, meaning that net-dump switches channels every five seconds.

-The channel arguments are numerical WLAN channel numbers.
+The channel arguments are numerical WLAN channel numbers (except for when you are using `iw`, as described in the next paragraph).
 You need to specify at least one channel to sniff on.
 For 2.4GHz, you will probably use numbers between 1 and 11.
 For 5GHz, the channel numbers are more spread out.

 On some Linux distributions, the `iw` command is the only way to set the channel of a wireless interface, and `iwconfig` does not work.
-On these distributions, you may set the envirovnment variable `USE_IW` to `1` to instruct net-dump to use the `iw` command for channel hopping.
+On these distributions, you may set the environment variable `USE_IW` to `1` to instruct net-dump to use the `iw` command for channel hopping.
+If you use `iw`, then channels may be of the form `x HTy`, where x is a channel number and y is `20`, `40+`, or `40-`, indicating the channel width.
+These channel strings are passed directly to the `iw` command.